 He tilted me upright and raised me above his head.

 “Wave your arms,” he was saying to the photographer.
 “Help the hawk look at something other than me, so he knows where he is.”

 But I didn’t need any help.
-When that joyous moment occurred when I could feel the hold on my legs release, the handler also give me a quick lift up to help me get aloft.
+When that joyous moment occurred, as I felt the hold on my legs release, the handler gave me a quick thrust upward to help me get aloft.

 My wings were ready.
-I raised them up, caught a wind current, and flew . . . over the water, the blue, blue water of my Lagoon.
+I spread them open, four feet wide, caught a wind current, and flew . . . over the water, the blue, blue water of my Lagoon.

-And I was back!
-The red-tailed hawk, the king of the Lagoon, was back!
-Half the shorebirds immediately took flight.
-I had never been in the habit of chasing them, but they took off, anyway.
+Immediately, half the shorebirds took flight.
+I had never been in the habit of bothering them, but they took off, anyway.
 They gave me room.

-For many generations that come after me — as many as I have toes on my feet – red-tailed hawks will be telling this story.
-Good people had helped me.
-Someone had rescued me, and people at a wildlife center had helped me.
-They had saved my life and returned me home again.
+For many generations to come – for as many as I have remaining toes on both feet – red-tailed hawks will be telling this story.
+A good person rescued me.
+Good people at a wildlife center saved my life and returned me to my home again.

 Nowadays I feel more tolerant of the people talking on cell phones who run with their dogs around my Lagoon.
 But Salty Sam and I still launch into flight the moment the bird photographers click their cameras.
 It may not be regal, but it’s so much fun!